Haemoptysis (coughing up blood)

 Your doctor will check you for any signs of diseases that can cause you to cough up blood.
 They may take your temperature to check for an infection and look up your nose to make sure the bleeding is not from there.

-Depending on your condition, you may be asked to have a chest X-ray or CT scan to detect any problems.
-You may also be asked to have a bronchoscopy, which is a procedure to see the inside of your airways and lungs.
+Depending on your condition, you may need to have a chest x-ray or CT scan to detect any problems.
+You may also need to have a bronchoscopy, which is a procedure to see the inside of the airways and lungs.

-If a blood clot in your lung is suspected, you may need a lung ventilation-perfusion scan, which looks at air flow and blood flow in the lungs.
+If a blood clot in the lung is suspected, you may need a lung ventilation-perfusion scan, which looks at air flow and blood flow in the lungs.

 Other tests that may be done include blood tests and a test to look for infection-causing bacteria in your saliva.

-The type of treatment you may receive will depend on the cause of your coughing up blood.
+The type of treatment will depend on the cause of your condition.
 For example, if a bacterial infection is the cause, you will probably be treated with antibiotics.